History of Constantinople: Amorian dynasty

 The Great Imperial Palace was connected by internal passages and covered galleries to the nearby Hippodrome, which served as a popular place of entertainment for the citizens and a forum where the most important state and church affairs of the entire Byzantine Empire were decided.
 The construction of the Hippodrome began during the reign of Septimius Severus, who destroyed ancient Byzantium, and was completed under Constantine the Great on the model of the Roman Circus Maximus.
 The Hippodrome was 370 meters long and 180 meters wide, its stands of forty rows accommodated more than 40 thousand spectators (according to other data — up to 100 thousand).
-At the very top of the amphitheater was a gallery decorated with numerous works of art, from which opened a breathtaking panorama of the city.
+At the very top of the amphitheater was a gallery decorated with numerous works of art, from which opened a panorama of the city.
 In the center of the arena, separated from the tribunes by a moat, there was a narrow terrace decorated with magnificent columns and statues brought from various countries (including the famous statue of Heracles by Lysippos and statues of Byzantine emperors).
 The imperial tribune rested on 24 marble columns, and above it rose a tower topped with a bronze quadriga by the same Lysippos.